Food

 Onions are grilled until they are sweet and tender to enhance the flavor.

-The following shows a typical method of preparing Genghis Khan.
+The following shows a typical method of preparing Jingisukan.

 In most cases, the restaurant prepares the ingredients and sauce, while customers grill the ingredients themselves.